-5 Excuses Why You Won't or Don't Budget and How to Solve Them
+5 Budgeting Excuses and How to Get Past Them

 I Don’t Have Enough Money to Budget

+Many people forgo a budget and simply hope that things will magically work out.
 If you are in this situation, it is essential that you budget so you can make the best choices with your money.
-A budget can also help you see areas you can cut back and make choices to change your situation so you can earn more money.
+A budget can also help you see areas you can cut back and make choices to change your situation so you can free up some much-needed cash.

 I Don't Like Tracking My Spending